tosdr/Frontpage/README.md

 ### [Redis Server](https://redis.io/)

 This is used to cache [Phoenix](https://edit.tosdr.org/) requests.

-- For users running on Debian-based distros, check [this article](https://bitlaunch.io/blog/installing-redis-server-on-ubuntu-20-04-lts/)

 ### Postgres
 This is used for running the Crisp database.